meechanism/poorpeople/content/copy/about__pp.md

 ## Audience

 The information and discussions are open to anyone of any social-economic background, race, and ethnicity.
 Even if we discuss our topics with a POC point of view, we attempt to keep dialog and solutions as thoughtful as possible.

+## The Name

+The "Poor People" name has two meanings:

+- a sentiment to how both our families got by with very little
+- a reflection of our former selves lacking knowledge that would have proven helpful as adults

+We joke by saying "poor young Mee and Jackie didn't know better".
+Hopefully we know better now, or know which questions to ask and where to search for answers!

 ## Credits and Resources